Turkey–Venezuela relations: Embassy of Turkey in Caracas

-The Embassy of Turkey in Caracas (Turkish: Türkiye'nin Karakas Büyükelçiliği) is the diplomatic mission of Turkey to Venezuela.
-The incumbent ambassador is Şevki Mütevellioğlu.
+The Embassy of Turkey in Caracas (Turkish: Türkiye'nin Karakas Büyükelçiliği) is the diplomatic mission of Turkey to Venezuela. Şevki Mütevellioğlu has been the ambassador since 2018.
 The embassy also hosts the office of Ministry of Trade Attaché.
 The inaugural ambassador was Taha Carım.
 The embassy is located on: Calle Kemal Atatürk No: 6 Quinta Turquesa, Valle Arriba, 1061.

 The Türkiye Embassy started its mission in 1957 and moved in 1968 to the building currently used as the Official Residence, which was purchased during the period of Minister İhsan Sabri Çağlayangil.
 The building used today as the Embassy was built between 1993 and 1996 within the grounds of the Official Residence and began to serve since 1996.
 The Embassy works in the Valle Arriba urbanization in Caracas, where other embassies are located.